For a list of all dragons, see list of dragons.

 | A great umbral dragon, radiating evil and death.
 Its breath reeks of the grave.

 “Crux sacra sit mihi lux / Non draco sit mihi dux

 Shadow dragons are terrifying dragonkind whose breath and bite attacks inflict draining.
 Characters that lack resistance to negative energy may find themselves severely handicapped after combat with one if they allow the fight to go on too long.
 They are uncommon, usually only appearing in the Depths, the Realm of Zot, and the lowest floor of the Vaults.

 Tips & Tricks

 - Negative energy resistance will significantly reduce the effect of their draining, providing complete immunity with three ranks.
-If you have good reason to suspect a shadow dragon is coming (Vaults:5 is almost a guarantee), it's not a bad idea to come packing a ring of positive energy or two, an amulet of warding, or other rN+ sources.
-Ghouls and mummies need not worry, as they come with innate rN+++, and a shadow dragon's physical damage output is far less terrifying.
+If you have good reason to suspect a shadow dragon is coming (Vaults:5 is almost a guarantee), it's not a bad idea to come packing a ring of positive energy or other rN+ sources.
+Ghouls, mummies, and bloodless vampires need not worry, as they come with innate rN+++ and a shadow dragon's physical damage output is far less terrifying than its withering breath.